07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 1. name : name of category
 2. description : description of the category
-3. user : username of the user who creates category
+3. tokenUser : username of the user who creates category

 - Response :